-I feel like this entryway is just a PSA for how powerful paint is!
+I feel like this entryway is just a PSA for how powerful a coat of paint is!

 Just the paint change on the front door alone (the before was a weird metallic beige) made a huge difference.
 I hand scraped a metric ton of paint off of those french doors going into the dining room, and I think that chandelier lasted all of 20 minutes after we moved into the house.

 I would have liked to replace the front door, changed out the flooring, etc., but ran out of time.
 I still think I left her better than I found her.

 The Dining Room